Desmond Tester: Emigration to Australia and post-war career

 After the Second World War, he moved to Australia and embarked in careers in radio, theatre, and television.
-As television broadcasting began in Australia, Tester soon found work with Channel Nine's What's My Line? and in a variety of children's programmes including Cabbage Quiz and Kaper Kops with Reg Gorman and Rod Hull.
+As television broadcasting began in Australia, Tester soon found work hosting the localized version of panel game show What's My Line? and in a variety of children's programmes including Cabbage Quiz and Kaper Kops with Reg Gorman and Rod Hull.
 He spent fifteen years at Channel Nine, taking charge of children's programming, and became more involved behind the scenes in production and publicity.
 He later moved to Reg Grundy Productions, eventually leaving the industry entirely due to a dislike of the overall management culture.

-He compered "Desmond and the Channel 9-Pins" an Australian children’s television series which aired from 1957 to 1962 on Sydney station TCN-9.
-In 1961, Tester retired from appearing on-screen on the series, but continued to write, produce and direct the show.
+Tester was the compere of "Desmond and the Channel 9-Pins," an Australian children's television series which aired from 1957 to 1962 on Sydney station TCN-9.
+He introduced the Bee Gees for their first TV appearance in 1960.
+By 1961, Tester retired from appearing on-screen on the series, but continued to write, produce and direct the show.

 In 1974 he revived his stage acting career on the advice of Hayes Gordon and appeared in numerous productions including productions by playwrights Arthur Miller and John Ewing.
 He also had occasional minor roles in various films, such as Barry McKenzie Holds His Own (1974) and The Wild Duck (1983).